Home » Manchester United

 Away

-Despite recent setbacks against Bournemouth and Newcastle, the “Carrick-ball” era has restored a sense of technical composure to the midfield, led by the evergreen Bruno Fernandes and the emergence of Benjamin Sesko.
-As the board conducts its final “due diligence” on permanent targets like Julian Nagelsmann and Roberto De Zerbi, the Theatre of Dreams remains a cauldron of expectation, balancing the weight of a glorious history with the urgent, modern demand for a return to the summit of English football.
+Despite recent setbacks against Leeds and Bournemouth, the “Carrick-ball” era has restored a sense of technical composure to the midfield, led by the evergreen Bruno Fernandes and the emergence of Benjamin Sesko.
+As the board conducts its final “due diligence” on permanent targets like Julian Nagelsmann, the Theatre of Dreams remains a cauldron of expectation, balancing the weight of a glorious history with the urgent, modern demand for a return to the summit of English football.

 Check out our Benjamin Sesko Live Ratings.